hashgraph/hedera-sdk-reference/reference/consensus/TopicDeleteTransaction.md

 ##### `topicId`: [`TopicId`](reference/consensus/TopicId.md)

-The `TopicId` which should be deleted
+The `topicId` which should be deleted

 ---